SergKryz/StuddyBuddy/README.md

 ###Implementation

 - Clone Git repository to your machine
+- create a firebase project at https://firebase.google.com/ and add configuration to your application: frontend/src/firebase.js
 - Install required npm packages (command: *npm install* )
-- start project (comman: *npm start*)
+- start project (command: *npm start*)

-- create a firebase project and add configuration to your application : frontend/src/firebase.js
+Now your project should be alive !